TrendingTechnology/saga/readme.md

 "\d{1114111}" == "\1114111" == "\o{4177777}"
 ```

-Somra supports escapes in many bases without curly brackets.
+Sombra supports escapes in many bases without curly brackets.
 The same escapes with curly brackets allow you to insert many code points inside, with each character or code unit separated by spaces for a more compact notation.

 ```so
 // "HELLO"